Milestones of Development in Toddlers (1-3 Years)

 developmental red flags between 1-3 years old

+Developmental red flags are not diagnoses, but indicators that a child may benefit from closer observation or additional support.
 What are some potential developmental concerns in toddlers under age two?
 Here are some of the most common ones to watch for:

 • Lack of walking by 18 months